-A: Volunteers may also participate in activities that are not on a regular schedule at the hospital.
-These include knitting baby caps and blankets, music therapy, pet therapy, the Mended Hearts program, and helping with fundraisers like the annual Tails on the Trails event.
+A: Yes.
+Volunteers may also participate in activities that are not on a regular schedule at the hospital.
+These include knitting baby caps and blankets, music therapy, pet therapy and helping with fundraisers like the annual Tails on the Trails event.
 Contact us for more information.

 - Contribute to your community